-Abandonment: The relinquishment of property or a cessation of the use of the property for a continuous period of one (1) year by the owner with neither transferring rights to the property to another owner nor of resuming the use of the property.
-Accessory Dwelling: A dwelling unit, which is used for residential occupancy, created within an existing single-family home or on the same lot.
-It is an independent unit, but it may share an entrance, yard and parking with the principal unit.
-Accessory Equipment: Any equipment serving or being used in conjunction with a Telecommunications Facility or Support Structure.
-This equipment includes, but is not limited to, utility or transmission equipment, power supplies, generators, batteries, cables, equipment buildings, cabinets and storage sheds, shelters or other structures.
-Accessory Structure: A structure which is subordinate to a primary structure in area, intent, and/or purpose; contributes to the comfort, convenience, or necessity of occupants of the primary building, structure, or principal use, and does not alter or change the character of the premises; is located on the same lot as the primary building, structure, or use.
+Abandonment: The relinquishment of property of the property for a continuous per- owner with neither transferring ri- another owner nor of resuming th iod of one (1) year by the ghts to the property to Accessory Dwelling: A dwelling unit, which is used for created within an existing single- same lot.
+It is an independent uni entrance, yard and parking with t family home or on the t, but it may share an Accessory Equipment: Any equipment serving or being Telecommunications Facility or S equipment includes, but is not lim transmission equipment, power s batteries, cables, equipment build sheds, shelters or other structures Support Structure.
+This nited to, utility or upplies, generators, lings, cabinets and storage Accessory Structure: A structure which is subordinate to a primary structure in area, intent, and/or purpose; contributes to the comfort, convenience, or necessity of occupants of the primary building, structure, or principal use, and does not alter or change the character of the premises; is located on the Property Lines Accessory Structure same lot as the primary building, structure, or use.
 Adult Day Care Facility: Adult day care facilities shall include any building or portion thereof used to house six (6) or more adults requiring care, maintenance, and supervision for part of the a day.
 Administrative Approval: Approval that the Zoning Administrator is authorized to grant after an internal review of submitted document, site plan, or application.
 Administrator: The individual or group responsible for the implementation and enforcement of the Ordinance.
 The Zoning Administrator, or his/ her designee, shall be the administrator for the Zoning Ordinance.
 Agriculture: The use of land for the purpose of farming, dairying, pasturage or livestock yard, apiculture, horticulture, floriculture, viticulture, forestry and animal and poultry husbandry, and the necessary accessory uses.
 The operation of any accessory uses shall be secondary to that of the normal agricultural activities.
 Alley: A street which affords only secondary means of access to abutting property, and not intended for general traffic.
 Alteration: A change in size, shape, character, occupancy or use of a building or structure.
-Alteration, Structural: Any change in the supporting elements of a building such as bearing walls, columns, beams or girders.
+Alteration, Structural: Any y change in the supporting elements of a building such as bearing walls, columns, beams or girders.
 Airport: An area of land which is designed, used or intended to be used for landing and takeoff of aircraft and any appurtenant areas, including buildings and other facilities such as refueling, parking, maintenance and repair facilities.
 The term "airport" applies to all such facilities, whether the facility is public or private.
-Amend or Amendment: Any repeal, modification, or addition to a regulation; or any new regulation.
+Amend or Amendment: An ny repeal, modification, or addition to a regulation; or any new regulation.